dart-lang/language/working/2364 - primary constructors/feature-specification.md

      ('=' <expression>)?;
 ```

+A _declaring constructor_ declaration is a constructor declaration whose
+`<constructorSignature>` begins with `'const'? 'this'`, or it is a
+`<primaryConstructorNoConst>` in the header of a class, enum, or extension
+type declaration together with a constructor declaration in the body whose
+`<constructorSignature>` begins with `'this'`, if any.

 A class declaration whose class body is `;` is treated as a class declaration
 whose class body is `{}`.